KimJH0709/KimJH0709.github.io/content/en/authors/admin/_index.md

 # Introduction

 Hello!
-I am a student of **Jeonbuk National University**, class of **2021**, with a great passion for **software development**.

-I am currently working on a **portfolio website**, utilizing various programming languages to carry out projects.
+My name is Kim Jae-Hyeon, and I am currently studying in the Department of IT Engineering at Jeonbuk National University.

-Through coding, I am developing my **problem-solving skills** and continuously learning **new technologies**.
+- I am working on a **portfolio website** while utilizing various programming languages for projects.

-I have enhanced both my **collaborative skills** and my ability to work independently through team and individual projects.
+- Through coding, I am developing my **problem-solving skills** and enjoy learning **new technologies**.

-I will continue to grow and strive to become a better **developer** in the future.
+- I will continue to grow and strive to become a better **developer** in the future.